joshgerdes/jekyll-uno/_posts/2022-06-05-turn-on-a-azure-virtual-machine-using-azure-automation.md

 Because all your users are on Holiday, it wastes money while you and your users drink snicker cocktails at the beach?

-This is where using a third party timezone API like '[AbstractApi](https://www.abstractapi.com/ "Automate routine dev work with Abstract's suite of APIs")' comes in handy; incorporating a lookup to check if it's a Public Holiday before starting that Virtual Machine can help reduce unnecessary costs.
+This is where using a third party timezone API like '[AbstractApi](https://www.abstractapi.com/ "Automate routine dev work with Abstract's suite of APIs"){:target="_blank"}' comes in handy; incorporating a lookup to check if it's a Public Holiday before starting that Virtual Machine can help reduce unnecessary costs.

 I have written a base runbook that does precisely that, every time the runbook runs, it checks if it is a public Holiday.
 If it is - then the Virtual Machine isn't started; if it isn't, then the virtual machine is started.